MeLo: Low-rank Adaptation is Better than Fine-tuning for Medical Image Diagnosis: method

 \item \textbf{BloodCell dataset} contains 12,500 augmented images of four blood cell subtypes including Eosinophil, Lymphocyte, Monocyte, and Neutrophil.
 Our task is to identify their blood cell types.
 We used the dataset's own partitioning and the dataset would be available \href{https://www.kaggle.com/datasets/paultimothymooney/blood-cells/data}{\textbf{here}}.

 \end{itemize}

+All models in experiments were trained by ourselves.
 During training, we use the learning rate of $3\times10^{-4}$ and Adam optimizer to train MeLo based on ViTs for 200 epochs until convergence, and save the weights with the best validation performance as the final test model.
 In Experiment \ref{exp1}, we use the ViT-base model pre-trained on ImageNet.
 In Experiment \ref{exp2}, we turn to ViTs pre-trained with CLIP~\cite{radford2021learning} with varying model sizes, including ViT-base, ViT-huge, and ViT-giga models.
 In Experiment \ref{exp3}, we use the ViT-giga model pre-trained with CLIP for evaluation.
 The pre-trained weights of all ViT models used in our experiments are provided in~\cite{rw2019timm}.
 All the experiments are conducted using a single Nvidia A100 80G GPU.